Law: Criminal law

-Examples of crimes include murder, assault, fraud and theft.
-In exceptional circumstances defences can apply to specific acts, such as killing in self defence, or pleading insanity.
+Examples of crimes include murder, assault, fraud, and theft.
+In exceptional circumstances defences, can apply to specific acts, such as killing in self defence or pleading insanity.
 Another example is in the 19th-century English case of R v Dudley and Stephens, which tested whether a defence of "necessity" could justify murder and cannibalism to survive a shipwreck.

-Criminal law offences are viewed as offences against not just individual victims, but the community as well.
+Criminal law offences are viewed as offences against not just individual victims but also the community.
 The state, usually with the help of police, takes the lead in prosecution, which is why in common law countries cases are cited as "The People v ..." or "R (for Rex or Regina) v ...".
-Also, lay juries are often used to determine the guilt of defendants on points of fact: juries cannot change legal rules.
-Some developed countries still condone capital punishment for criminal activity, but the normal punishment for a crime will be imprisonment, fines, state supervision (such as probation), or community service.
+Also, lay juries are often used to determine defendants' guilt on points of fact; juries cannot change legal rules.
+Some developed countries still condone capital punishment for certain crimes.
+Still, the usual punishments for a crime are imprisonment, fines, state supervision (such as probation), or community service.
 Modern criminal law has been affected considerably by the social sciences, especially with respect to sentencing, legal research, legislation, and rehabilitation.
-On the international field, 111 countries are members of the International Criminal Court, which was established to try people for crimes against humanity.
+On the international field, 125 countries are members of the International Criminal Court, which was established to try people for crimes against humanity.